netspective-labs/home-polyglot/README.md

 ## Linux versions

-Use `Ubuntu 22.04+` LTS or Kali Linux, both are freely available in the Windows Store for WSL2 or as VMs in Hyper-V. As of January 27, 2023 Debian 11 was failing installation due to lack of Fish Shell 3.6+ package.
+Use `Kali Linux` *Rolling version* as our preferred distribution (see [kali-linux for WSL](https://apps.microsoft.com/store/detail/kali-linux/9PKR34TNCV07), freely available in the Windows Store for WSL2) or as VMs in Hyper-V. Any Debian-based distro which supports Fish Shell 3.6+ should also work, including Ubuntu 20.04 LTS, Ubuntu 22.04 LTS, Debian 11+ with Fish upgrades, etc.

 ## One-time setup

-Bootstrap a Debian environment with required utilities:
+Bootstrap a Debian-based environment with required utilities:

 ```bash
 cd $HOME && sudo apt-get -qq update && sudo apt-get install curl -y -qq && \